 First, figure out if your employer is required to carry workers' compensation insurance.
 Under South Carolina law, an employer who regularly employs four or more people is required to have coverage.
 That does not mean it has to be the same four people all the time, but rather that the company generally has four or more individuals who could call themselves employees.
 Exceptions to this rule may include the agricultural, railroad, and real estate industries.

 If you believe that your employer is obligated to carry a workers' compensation policy, and are afraid the company might not have it, you can check the South Carolina Workers' Compensation Commission's website.
-This site allows you to determine whether the business has coverage.
+This site allows you to determine whether the business has coverage by clicking on the "Verify Coverage" link at the top of the website's page.
 If you have any trouble navigating that site, call my office and we will help you over the phone.